MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Clone-AzureAd-Service-Principal.md

 {: .box-warning}
 **Note:** when creating the service principal, a password will be generated!
 Consider that **the password will be in the output**!
-Make sure when running the creation in automation to deal with the secret accordingly, see [Considerations](#considerations).
+Make sure when running the creation in automation to deal with the secret accordingly, see [considerations](#considerations).

 ```bash
 # Select a name